 Bare and overcrowded cages

-Sea bass and sea bream are confined to bare cages with high stocking densities.
-We have documented fish weighing up to 2 kg forced to spend as long as six years in these monotonous and stimulation-free environments, where all they can do is swim in circles.
+Sea bass and sea bream are crammed in cages at high stocking densities.
+We have documented fish weighing up to 2 kg forced to spend as long as six years in monotonous and barren environments, with nothing to do but swim in circles.

 High concentration of farms